Chris White Eagle talks about the importance of buffalo in his life, and in the lives of the kids he mentors.

 Agriculture is the world’s largest industry, employing more than a billion workers.
 But the chemical-driven “green revolution” is no longer working.
 We may be feeding more people than ever, but the costs are staggering.
 The World Health Organization estimates that three million people a year suffer from pesticide poisoning, while the pests grow ever more resistant.
 In the 1940s, U.S. farmers lost 7% of their crops to pests, but since the 1980s, in spite of increased pesticide use, the losses have increased to 13%.

 By using locally adapted plants, crop rotation, cover crops, improved nutrient recycling and a mix of new and traditional growing techniques, small acreage can produce competitive yields.
 Farmers in Brazil used green manures and legume cover crops to double their yields of corn and wheat.
 A hundred thousand small coffee farmers in Mexico increased their yields by half after switching to full organic production methods.
 The examples are many, and the results, far reaching.
-A study by Technische Universitat Munchen found that soils managed through regenerative organic practices emit around 20% less greenhouse gasses per yield unit than conventional farms.
-The Rodale Institute found that soils managed with regenerative organic practices can actually sequester more carbon than they release.
+A study by Technische Universitat Munchen found that soils managed through organic and regenerative practices emit around 20% less greenhouse gasses per yield unit than conventional farms.
+The Rodale Institute found that soils managed with organic and regenerative practices can actually sequester more carbon than they release.
 Of course, there is no simple, easy solution.
 But as we face global climate change, increasing drought and a diminishing supply of fossil fuels, it’s clearly time to rethink our food supply chain.
 We believe organic is a good place to start, so a second, “greener” revolution can feed the world while making it a healthier place to live.

 But you don’t have to eat organic because it’s better for the planet.
 You don’t have to eat organic to protest multinational chemical corporations, or to protect farm workers, or to support anti-GMO efforts.
 You don’t have to do any of this because it’s the “right” thing to do.
 There are more personal reasons.